 Road Scholar Class: 9:00-10:30 AM.
-We’ll meet in the Hotel Parlor with our Road Scholar instructor in residence, Dr. Ori Z. Soltes, professor of art history, theology, philosophy, and political history at Georgetown University.
+We’ll meet in the Hotel Parlor with our Road Scholar instructor in residence.
 Public Lecture: 10:45 AM - Noon in the Amphitheater, directly adjacent to the Hotel.
 Today's lecturer is Wynton Marsalis, World-renowned trumpeter and composer, and Managing and Artistic Director, Jazz at Lincoln Center.

 In the Hotel dining room from Noon - 1:30 PM, choose what you like from the luncheon buffet, and discuss the morning lectures with your fellow participants at the Road Scholar reserved tables.

 At 2:00 PM, the Interfaith Lecture series occurs in the Hall of Philosophy, sponsored by the Chautauqua Department of Religion.
 Today's lecturer is Debby Irving, author of "Waking Up White."
 Or, you can choose from a variety of lectures, classes, and recreational activities, like the 4:00 PM Monday chamber music series in Lenna Hall.
 Today's performance is by Jazz at Lincoln Center Orchestra.
 Historic bus tours of Chautauqua are available at 2:00 and 4:00 PM.
 You might also like to explore the Chautauqua campus, see what’s on at an art gallery, curl up with a book, or simply relax.

 Dinner will be served in the Heirloom Restaurant at the Athenaeum Hotel, beginning at 5:45 PM.